Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Methodology

-We trained neural networks by the gradient descent scheme (\cite{DeepLearning}) and used Adam (\cite{adam}) as an specific optimization algorithm.
-Batch size and the value of weight decay are set to 50 and 0.001, respectively, and the training conducted for 6000 iterations.
-The source codes of the simulations shown in this paper are available at \hyperref[url]{https://github.com/tripdancer0916/probabilistic-inference-rnn}.
+We trained the NNs using Adam \citep{adam} as a specific optimization algorithm.
+The batch size and value of weight decay were set to 50 and 0.001, respectively, and the training was performed for 6,000 iterations.
+The source codes of the simulations in this article are available at \hyperref[url]{https://github.com/tripdancer0916/probabilistic-inference-rnn}.